A Compositional Framework for Passive Linear Networks: Circuits of linear resistors

 \begin{definition} The \define{power functional} $Q \maps \R^{\partial N} \to \R$ of a circuit with extended power functional $P$ is given by

 \end{definition}

-Proposition \ref{dirichlet_problem} shows the minimum above exists, so the power functional is well defined.
-Thanks to the principle of minimum power, $Q(\psi)$ equals $\frac{1}{2}$ times the power dissipated by the circuit when the boundary voltage is $\psi$.
-We will later see that in fact $Q(\psi)$ is a nonnegative quadratic form on $\R^{\partial N}$.
+Prop.~\ref{prop:dirichlet_problem}(i) shows that the minimum above exists, so the power functional is well defined.
+Prop.~\ref{prop:dirichlet_problem}(iv) implies that $Q(\psi) = P(f(\psi))$, where $f$ is the map sending $\psi$ to the unique potential obeying the principle of minimum power for $\psi$.
+Prop.~\ref{prop:dirichlet_problem}(v) says that $f$ is linear; since $P$ is a nonnegative quadratic form, it follows that $Q$ is as well.
+We call $Q$ the `power functional' because $Q(\psi)$ equals $\frac{1}{2}$ times the power dissipated by the circuit when the boundary voltage is $\psi$.